Arranging Power of Attorney

 Court of Protection is used when you lose your mental capacity and have no Power of Attorney in place.
 The Court of Protection can appoint someone to make decisions on your behalf.
 The UK government has provided some useful guidance on this process.

-Here’s how you might use the different types of Power of Attorney
+Here’s how you might use the different types of supported banking

 To learn more, including how to set up PoA documents, take a look at the government's website